todogroup/governance/goals.md

 # 📌 [Proposed] 2024

 Conversations within the TODO Community are increasingly centered around securing the supply chain, the adoption of new regulations, nurturing open source culture, and the integration of artificial intelligence software tools.
 These topics have emerged as key points in the operational and strategic decisions within organizations.
-The TODO Group Steering Committee aims for OSPOs to remain at the forefront of these conversations, advocating for and sharing best practices that put open source integration as a priority in the organization’s goals and IT strategy.
+The TODO Group aims for OSPOs to remain at the forefront of these conversations, advocating for and sharing best practices that put open source integration as a priority in the organization’s goals and IT strategy.

-Below is a set of strategic goals that the TODO steering committee has agreed to focus on during 2024.
-These goals are divided into three pillars: Cross-community collaboration; Adoption and sustainability and Community Engagement
+Below is a set of strategic goals that TODO Group and TODO Steering Committee members agreed to focus on during 2024.
+These goals are divided into three pillars: Cross-community Collaboration; Adoption and Sustainability; Community Engagement

-## ➡️ Cross-community collaboration
+## ➡️ Cross-community Collaboration

 While TODO Group is committed to collaborate closely with a variety of projects and foundations worldwide, this year we are placing a special emphasis on strengthening our collaboration with specific open source foundations and projects, alongside a focused exploration of the AI topic by partnering with existing initiatives driving conversations important to the day-to-day operations of OSPOS and strategy: